jlvale/usbMonitoring-salt-formula/README.md

           protocol: http
           port: 9144

-2. Then, create an .tar of the grok exporter directory and export it to the Salt master (in my case it's a SUSE Manager server).
+2. Then, create an .tar of the grok exporter directory `tar cfv grok_exporter-1.0.0.tar grok_exporter-1.0.0.RC3.linux-amd64/` and export it to the Salt master (in my case it's a SUSE Manager server).

 3. In the salt master server: `cd /srv/salt`
   3. `mkdir grok-exporter` and `cd grok-exporter/`